basaandewiel/basaandewiel.github.io/_posts/2024-02-10-Nextcloudpi_via_reverse_proxy_in_LXD_Incus_containers.md

 ## Configure nextcloudpi
 To be able to access nextcloudpi, add the domain you use for nextcloudpi, to the list of trusted domains.
 I think this was done via the `ncp-config` command.
 This command edit the contents of `/var/wwww/nextcloud/config/config.php`.
 When you manually edit this config, it will be overwritten at boot up of the ncp container.
+This is done by script `/usr/local/bin/nextcloud-domain.sh`
 In a working config the trusted domain and trusted proxies have following contents

 ```